pmp-p/virtual-GPIO/README.md

 ============================================================

-Arduino as a "GPIO" device attached to PC or Raspberry Pi, which run python control script.
+Arduino as a "GPIO" device attached to PC or MCU, which run python control script.

-Give your Raspberry Pi precise counters, easy IR receiver, analog inputs.
+Give your *Pi precise counters, easy IR receiver, analog inputs.
 Give your PC a virtual GPIO on a USB port.
 Add SPI, I2C, analog & digital pins, servo control, etc.

 Supported: